vrk7bp/BeagleBoneWebServer/README.md

 the process of porting my personal website from Azure to my local BeagleBone web server.
 I'll add a walkthrough below of that process, but probably not as in-depth detail as I went into above.

+A) Setting up a DDNS provider

+Every once in a while, your external IP Address (the one that is "public facing") will be renewed by your ISP.
+There is never a clear time table of when this happens, and this can get annoying as the host of a web-server or constant SSH-ing.
+In order to work around this, there is something called
+DDNS (Dyncamic Domain Name Service) providers.
+These providers give you a "static" domain name that will be tied to your external IP Address.
+However, what is cool is that these folks "re-adjust" this pointer whenever your external IP Address is updated, meaning that you never have to worry about
+IP Addresses changing at bad times.
+Instead always use/reference the "static" domain name provided by your DDNS provider.

+I personally recommend www.noip.com, as they have a free tier that sufficed for me, and were extremely easy to use.
+After you get a DDNS from them, you will have to go to your router to set this up.
+Its worth noting that not all routers support DDNS, although most of the newer ones should.
+Setting up DDNS on every router is different, and therefore a web search will be useful.
+My router had a really clear option for setting things up, and it took less than 2 minutes (with 1 minute spent re-booting the router).

 Thanks for reading folks!
 Hopefully this proves to be useful for some folks down the road.
 And if there are any improvements/updates you guys find, just submit a pull request and/or log an issue.